container-storage-interface/spec/spec.md

       // Indicates that the plugin supports data lineage reporting for
       // volumes.
       VOLUME_LINEAGE = 1;

+      // Indicates that the plugin supports the object storage service.
+      OBJECT_STORE = 2;
     }

     Type type = 1; // REQUIRED